amdadulgfx/gain-solution-ltd-orderly-backend/README.md

    npm start
    ```

-Navigate to `localhost:4000` and click on 'Query your server' to try the queries and mutations
+Navigate to `localhost:4000` and click on `Query your server` to try the queries and mutations

 ## Queries and Mutations